tony-sh/Keep-Node-Docs-Ukraine/docs/basics/tools.md

 There are a lot of very useful tools and docs developed by prominent Keep community members in the last month of September 2020.
 Here is a list :

-?<Don't forget to checkout [Node Operation Section](https://estebank97.github.io/Keep-Node-Docs/#/Node-Operation/intro-operation) as well, where you can find lot of docs, guides and how-to's.
+?<Don't forget to checkout [Node Operation Section](https://estebank97.github.io/Keep-Node-Docs/#/Node-Operation/intro-operation) as well, where you can find lot of docs, guides and how-to's and further assistance on deploying, maintaining, monitoring and troubleshooting your Nodes.

 ## Keepnode.app
 Node Operation Assistance Tool